fineanmol/plant-tree/README.md

-🌵 Updated on Wed, 29 Jan 2025 19:56:12 GMT
+🌵 Updated on Thu, 30 Jan 2025 07:58:26 GMT

-> "Simplicity is the soul of efficiency."
+> "Truth can only be found in one place: the code."